sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 function of three variables (x, y, t) where t represents the frame number in a movie rescaled to the interval [-1, +1].
-The easiest way to create these movies is to output a series of image files (one for each frame of the movie) and then use a command line tool like `avconv` to encode them into a movie (note: on older version of Ubuntu, such as 12.04, you should use `ffmpeg` instead).
+The easiest way to create these movies is to output a series of image files (one for each frame of the movie) and then use a command line tool such as **avconv** to encode them into a movie (note: on older version of Ubuntu, such as 12.04, you should use `ffmpeg` instead).